magomimmo/modern-cljs/doc/tutorial-04.md

 > not idiomatic.
 That's why we translated `validateForm` to
 > `validate-form`.

-Every CLJS file need to define a namespace.
+Every CLJS file needs to define a namespace.
 Here we create the `modern-cljs.login` namespace in which we defined the `validate-form` function with the `defn` macro.